TSITSIR/BookBridge/README.md

 - **Public Libraries**
 - **After-school programs**
 - **Parents or educators looking for smarter recommendations**
+- **Any child, on their own, looking for the next great read**

 This tool supports literacy development by making book choice more accessible, more engaging, and more aligned with individual taste.

 ---

 ## Try It Live

-Try the system yourself at ink?to=bookbridge.streamlit.app
+Try the project yourself **[here](bookbridge.streamlit.app)**.

 ---

 ## Built With

+- Python, one of (if not the most) popular coding languages in the world
+- Streamlit, a framework for data apps to be built
-- Python
+- Pandas, a Python package for data manipulation
-- Streamlit
-- Pandas
+- Numpy, another package for array manipulation
+- Scikit-learn, a machine learning library with tools
-- Custom weighted similarity engine
+- Custom weighted similarity engine in Python

 ---

 ## About the Author

-This project was created by a middle school student as a community impact initiative, with the goal of making personalized reading accessible to all children.
+This project was created by a middle school student as an initiative for their MYP Community Project, with the goal of making personalized reading accessible to all children.